XushengLuo92/academic-webpage/content/authors/admin/_index.md

 interests:
 - Robotics
 - Task and Motion Planning
+- Control and Optimization
-- Formal Verification and Control Synthesis
+- Formal Methods
 - Artificial Intelligence

 # Education to show in About widget